Wyoming Divorce Procedures

 Apart from personal service by the Plaintiff, there are 4 other methods of service.

 • Service by Certified or Registered Mail: The Plaintiff initially files an Affidavit to allow Service by Registered or Certified Mail (DNCP 10) with the court clerk.
-Then, the court clerk is permitted to mail the documents by registered or certified mail
+Then, the court clerk is permitted to mail the documents by certified or registered mail.

 • Service by a Wyoming Sheriff: The Sheriff of the county in which the Defendant resides performs the service by demanding a fee for it.
 After completion of this Service, the Sheriff is supposed to file a Return of Service with the court clerk.
-This is a certificate that the Defendant has been properly served
+This is a certificate which says that the Defendant has been properly served.

 • Service by Publication: This is employed in the following circumstances